Individual psychotherapy & addiction counselling

-We will thoroughly assess you to see if you would benefit from therapy with us, or from one of our workshops .
+Charter will thoroughly assess you to see if you would benefit from therapy with us, or from one of our workshops .
 Often it is useful to treat anxiety under a trauma approach, understanding the anxiety as a kind of amplified ‘fight, flight or freeze’ response so that you are ‘caught in worrying’ instead of facing whatever has happened to you.
-At other times we simply need to listen to you so that you realise that your anxiety has roots in reality and if you deal with that reality the anxiety will subside.
+At other times we simply need to listen to each individual so that you realise that your anxiety has roots in reality and if you deal with that reality the, anxiety will subside.

 What’s the point?

 People often use the word ‘depressed’ to describe feeling ‘fed up’ or ‘bored’.
 But clinical depression is more than feeling down for a few days, it is a destructive sense of hopelessness and low mood that persists over months or even years.
-Depression is a genuine health condition, whether it’s clinical depression, an inability to express your emotions or a result of a traumatic event, depression isn’t a sign of weakness or something you can ‘get a grip’ over.
+Depression is a genuine health condition.
+Whether it’s clinical depression, an inability to express your emotions or a result of a traumatic event, depression isn’t a sign of weakness or something you can ‘get a grip’ over.
 But with treatment and the right support, people can, and do, get well.